-If you are coming to the BTEA from Jobseeker's Allowance or Disability Allowance and if your qualified adult is earning you qualify for the full Increase for a Qualified Adult if your qualified adult has earnings of under €100, a tapered rate if they earn between €100 and €310 and no increase if they earn more than €310.
-This is similar to the way an Increase for a Qualified Adult for Jobseeker’s Benefit is calculated.
+If you are coming to the BTEA from Jobseeker's Allowance or Disability Allowance you are paid your personal rate of JA or DA plus a Qualified Adult rate determined by reference to Jobsekeer's Benefit tapered IQA rules.
+(This means that you qualify for the full Increase for a Qualified Adult if your qualified adult has earnings of under €100, a tapered rate if they earn between €100 and €310 and no increase if they earn more than €310.
 The disregards that normally apply to earnings in the means test for Jobseeker’s Allowance do not apply.
-However a 'saver' clause operates to prevent a participant being made worse off by this arrangement.
+However a 'saver' clause operates to prevent a participant being made worse off by this arrangement.)

 If you qualify for the Back to Education Allowance, you can keep your entitlement to any secondary benefits you already have, for example, Fuel Allowance, Rent Supplement and Mortgage Interest Supplement.
 However, any increase in income may affect your entitlement to Rent or Mortgage Interest Supplement or the amount of supplement you get.
 For example, this can happen if you have additional income from part-time work.

 When you are accepted on a course, you should notify the Department of Social Protection by filling in the Back to Education Allowance application form (pdf), which is also available from your social welfare local office.

 You must get written confirmation that you are registered as a full-time day student from the college registrar or admission officer.
 You will not get payment of BTEA until you give this confirmation letter to the Department of Social Protection.